robin-raymond/zax.io/warnings-errors.md

     * cannot find the name referenced in a `break` or `continue` statement
 * `named-scope-inaccessible`
     * a `break` or `continue` statement was requested to an inaccessible scope
-* `line-directive-without-file`
-    * when parsing generated files, a line directive was used without first declaring a file directive
 * `bad-alignment`
     * the alignment is unsupported
 * `duplicate-case`